CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/install.md

 This is different than the Parallel Cluster, where if CMAQ is not running in the queue, then the Compute nodes are down, and not incurring costs.

+## Build and run CMAQ on c6a.xlarge EC2 instance

-## Create a c6a.xlarge Virtual Machine
+### Create a c6a.xlarge Virtual Machine

 1. Login to AWS Console
 2. Select Get Started with EC2